robinfriedli/rusty_pool/README.md

-This `ThreadPool` has two different pool sizes; a core pool size filled with threads that live for as long as the channel and a max pool size which describes the maximum amount of worker threads that may live at the sime time.
+This `ThreadPool` has two different pool sizes; a core pool size filled with threads that live for as long as the channel and a max pool size which describes the maximum amount of worker threads that may live at the same time.
 Those additional non-core threads have a specific keep_alive time described when creating the `ThreadPool` that defines how long such threads may be idle for without receiving any work before giving up and terminating their work loop.